EngineMachiner/mindbox/README.md

 ---

-Remember, if you're having problems with the texture being white, not showing up and you're using legacy builds you should enable only OpenGL as renderer in your `Preferences.ini` due to D3D not being able to render textures in these builds.
+Remember, if you're having problems with the texture being white, not showing up and you're using legacy builds, you should enable only OpenGL as renderer in your `Preferences.ini` due to D3D not being able to render textures in these builds.
 ```
 VideoRenderers=opengl